Skip to main content

 This is equivalent to the Channel parameter described above.

-Creating Custom Sets of Parameters with the Macro Controls
+Creating custom sets of parameters with the Macro Controls

 Macro Controls enable you to control in one same location a selection of parameters coming from different sources.
 Available in every channel (Sounds, Groups, and Master), Macro Controls are very useful for playing live since you can choose a set of parameters from various sources to manipulate on one screen without having to switch screens.